WompLabsAI/website.github.io/TRAK_WOMP.md

 ![*Figure 3: We illustrate the utility of increasing the number of blocks when the projection dimension is fixed.
 In this case, we use $d = 32768$.*](./effect_of_blocks.png){width=100% style="display: block; margin: 0 auto;"}

 So far, we have shown results when per-block projection dimension was fixed.
-However, we know this requires $B\ times$ more storage.
+However, we know this requires $B$ times more storage.
 In some cases there can be storage constraints as well.
 In *Figure 3*, we fix the total projection dimension, $d$, and vary $B$.
 Our results show that not only is $TRAK_{WOMP}$ superior on a fixed compute budget, it is better on a fixed storage budget as well.

 ## More To Come ...